• Resources

 See if you qualify

 Getting a disability check every month is a huge help.
-Unfortunately, waiting to get benefits — especially Social Security Disability Insurance SSDI and Supplemental Security Income (SSI) — takes years for most applicants.
+Unfortunately, the waiting period to get disability payments and health insurance coverage— especially Social Security Disability Insurance SSDI and Supplemental Security Income (SSI) — takes years for most applicants.

 There are a number of possible alternative income sources while you wait for your application to get approved, but there are also some things to watch out for.
 Let’s look at your options so you can pay the bills without ever losing eligibility for disability benefits.